 Hence, it may be defined as follows:

-Q: Is Spiritism a religion?
+Q: Is spiritism a religion?

 If this is so, one may say, is Spiritism then a religion?
 Well, yes, undoubtedly; in the philosophical sense, Spiritism is a religion, and we are proud of it, because it is the doctrine which founds the bonds of fellowship and the communion of thoughts, not on a simple convention, but on the most solid foundations: the very laws of nature.